Tiktaalik: Classification and evolution

-Classification
+Classification history

 2006–2010: Elpistostegids as tetrapod ancestors

 The phylogenetic analysis of Daeschler et al. (2006) placed Tiktaalik as a sister taxon to Elpistostege and directly above Panderichthys, which was preceded by Eusthenopteron.
 Tiktaalik was thus inserted below Acanthostega and Ichthyostega, acting as a transitional form between limbless fish and limbed vertebrates ("tetrapods").
 Some press coverage also used the term "missing link", implying that Tiktaalik filled an evolutionary gap between fish and tetrapods.
-Nevertheless, Tiktaalik has never been claimed to be a direct ancestor to tetrapods; rather, its fossils help to illuminate evolutionary trends and approximate the hypothetical true ancestor to the tetrapod lineage, which would have been similar in form and ecology.
+Nevertheless, Tiktaalik has never been claimed to be a direct ancestor to tetrapods.
+Rather, its fossils help to illuminate evolutionary trends and approximate the hypothetical true ancestor to the tetrapod lineage, which would have been similar in form and ecology.

 In its original description, Tiktaalik was described as a member of Elpistostegalia, a name previously used to refer to particularly tetrapod-like fish such as Elpistostege and Panderichthys.
-Daeschler et al. (2006) recognized that this common usage referred to a paraphyletic grade, since elpistostegalian fish have few unique traits not also inherited by later tetrapods.
-In response, they redefined Elpisostegalia as a clade, including all vertebrates descended from the common ancestor of Panderichthys, Elpistostege, and tetrapods.
+Daeschler et al. (2006) recognized that this term referred to a paraphyletic grade of fish incrementally closer to tetrapods.
+Elpistostegalian fish have few unique traits which are not retained from earlier fish or inherited by later tetrapods.

+In response, Daescler et al. (2006) redefined Elpisostegalia as a clade, including all vertebrates descended from the common ancestor of Panderichthys, Elpistostege and tetrapods.
 Nevertheless, they still retained the phrase "elpistostegalian fish" to refer to the grade of early elpisostegalians which had not acquired limbs, digits, or other specializations which define tetrapods.
 In this sense, Tiktaalik is an elpistostegalian fish.
 Later papers also use the term "elpisostegid" for the same category of Devonian fish.